Kioshi/Factorio-Alphamod/README.md

 * In 0.0.8 mod was optimalized and should not cause any major fps drops
 * Added generating fixed pipes (I,L,T), from other mod pipe prototypes
 * Balanced recipes with requirement of Advanced Fluid Handling technology
+* Added Trash Bin for player when open his gui (E)

 **New entities:**